se7enxweb/xrowmultibinary/trunk/extension/xrowmultibinary/README.txt

 This extenstion allows multi files upload via drag and drop or select and confirm.
 You can define max file size and max number of files for the upload in the class which includes this datatype.

+Following runtimes can be used (define in xrowmultibinary.ini):

+Flash
+	This runtime supports features: jpgresize, pngresize, chunks.
+Html5
+	This runtime supports features: dragdrop, jpgresize, pngresize.
+Silverlight
+	This runtime supports features: jpgresize, pngresize, chunks.
+Only for IE.

+Example for the xrowmultibinary.ini

+[Settings]
+Runtimes=flash
+#or Runtimes=flash,html5,silverlight